ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 If you have your pc and android phone connected to the same router and you have a strong wifi connection on your phone, this is the option you should use.

+#### Tutorial:

+Download the app IP Webcam from the play store.
+Start the app.
+Under video preferences->video resolution, select the resolution you wish to use.
+You should try to use a 4:3 aspect ration with a resolution of around 800x600.
+Then, go back and click start server.
+Try to connect to your phone through your browser: click the help icon if you dont know how

 ### Using IP-Webcam wired:

 #### Pros: